Kernel-Based Testing for Single-Cell Differential Analysis: Results

 \subsection{Challenging DEA methods on experimental scRNA-Seq data}

 Differential analysis methods require validation through experimental data, typically by using a ground truth list of differentially expressed (DE) genes and an accuracy criterion.
-In this study, we examine the framework proposed by Squair et al. \cite{squair_confronting_2021}, which compared 14 DE analysis methods on 18 scRNA-Seq datasets.
+In this study, we examine the framework proposed by Squair et al. \cite{squair_confronting_2021}, which compared 14 DE analysis methods (Table \ref{tab:methods_squair}) on 18 scRNA-Seq datasets .
 The authors proposed three main conclusions: $i)$ replicate variability needs to be corrected, $ii)$ single-cell DE methods are susceptible to false discoveries, and $iii)$ pseudo-bulk methods are the most powerful.
-Pseudo-bulk methods involve applying DEA methods dedicated to bulk RNASeq to averaged scRNA-Seq.
+Pseudo-bulk methods involve applying DEA methods dedicated to bulk RNA-Seq to averaged scRNA-Seq.
 However, these conclusions are based on the use of bulk RNA sequencing DE genes as the ground truth, which inevitably favors pseudo-bulk methods designed to detect significant mean differences only.
 Hence, the study ignores genes with differential expression based on other characteristics, as shown in Korthauer's DB scenario \cite{korthauer_statistical_2016}.
 Therefore, we propose to broaden the scope of this comparative study by comparing the outputs of different DE methods in a pairwise comparative manner, without relying on a reference ground truth list of DE genes.
 Based on pair-wise accuracies, Differential Analysis methods cluster into three groups of concordant groups that correspond to bulk, pseudo-bulk and single-cell based methods respectively (Fig. \ref{fig:squair}, top).
-As expected, bulk-based methods are separated from others, pseudo-bulk and single-cell methods performed the same, scRNA-Seq data being more similar.
+As expected, bulk-based methods are separated from others, pseudo-bulk and single-cell methods are clustered together because they are trained on scRNA-Seq data.
 Kernel testing shows performance close to single-cell methods.
+Kernel testing emerges as a third approach, aligning more closely with single-cell methods.
+Its top differentially expressed (DE) genes exhibit characteristics akin to those of pseudo-bulk methods in terms of average expression and the proportion of zeros.
+Notably, kernel testing diverges from other single-cell DEA methods, which typically identify highly-expressed genes, as highlighted in the original study (Fig. \ref{fig:squair}, bottom).
+It is noteworthy that when the kernel method employs a linear kernel, its performances are close to those of the $t$-test and likelihood-ratio test, illustrating the interest of a non-linear procedure.
+By inspecting the distributional changes associated to genes considered as false-positive in the original study (with bulk-RNA-Seq genes as the ground truth), we show that they can in fact be interpreted as true positives.
+Many of them belong to the DB alternative (difference in both modalities and proportions, \cite{korthauer_statistical_2016}), and were thus undetectable from bulk-RNA-Seq data and pseudo-bulk methods (Fig. \ref{fig:gene_distrib}, left).
+Their classification in terms of false positives is then questionable, and kernel testing is clearly powerful to detect those alternatives on experimental data.
+Others present slight shifts in distribution and low zero proportions, these genes are correctly detected by the ZI-Gauss kernel (examples of such distribution shapes are shown in Fig. \ref{fig:gene_distrib}, right).
+Finally we compared the computational time of competing methods, illustrating the quadratic complexity of \texttt{ktest} (Fig \ref{fig:gene_distrib}), which still remains reasonable for complete transcriptomes.